-Phaethon is a small asteroid whose orbit crosses the orbit of Earth.
+Phaethon is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Phaethon as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Phaethon's orbit is 0.02 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Phaethon has 9 close approaches predicted in the coming decades: